Howard Hawks: Later sound films (1935–1970)

 In 1951, Hawks produced, and according to some, directed, a science-fiction film, The Thing from Another World.
 Director John Carpenter stated: "And let's get the record straight.
 The movie was directed by Howard Hawks.
 Verifiably directed by Howard Hawks.
 He let his editor, Christian Nyby, take credit.
 But the kind of feeling between the male characters—the camaraderie, the group of men that has to fight off the evil—it's all pure Hawksian."
 He followed this with the 1952 Western The Big Sky, starring Kirk Douglas.
 Later in 1952, Hawks worked with Grant for the fifth and final time in the screwball comedy Monkey Business, which also starred Marilyn Monroe and Ginger Rogers.
 Grant plays a scientist (reminiscent of his character in Bringing up Baby) who creates a formula that increases his vitality.
-Film critic John Belton called the film Hawks's "most organic comedy".
-Hawks's third film of 1952 was a contribution to the omnibus film O. Henry's Full House, which includes short stories by the writer O. Henry made by various directors.
-Hawks's short film The Ransom of Red Chief starred Fred Allen, Oscar Levant and Jeanne Crain.
+Film critic John Belton called the film Hawks' "most organic comedy".
+Hawks' third film of 1952 was a contribution to the omnibus film O. Henry's Full House, which includes short stories by the writer O. Henry made by various directors.
+Hawks' short film The Ransom of Red Chief starred Fred Allen, Oscar Levant and Jeanne Crain.

 In 1953, Hawks made Gentlemen Prefer Blondes, which famously featured Marilyn Monroe singing "Diamonds Are a Girl's Best Friend".
 The film starred Monroe and Jane Russell as two cabaret performing best friends; many critics argue that the film is the only female version of the "buddy film" genre.
 Choreographer Jack Cole is generally credited with staging the musical numbers while Hawks is credited with directing the non-musical scenes.
 In 1955, Hawks made Land of the Pharaohs, a sword-and-sandal epic about ancient Egypt that stars Jack Hawkins and Joan Collins.
-The film was Hawks's final collaboration with longtime friend William Faulkner.
+The film was Hawks' final collaboration with longtime friend William Faulkner.
 In 1959, Hawks worked with John Wayne in Rio Bravo, also starring Dean Martin, Ricky Nelson and Walter Brennan as four lawmen "defending the fort" of their local jail in which a local criminal is awaiting a trial while his family attempt to break him out.
 The screenplay was written by Furthman and Leigh Brackett, who had collaborated with Hawks previously on The Big Sleep.
 Film critic Robin Wood has said that if he "were asked to choose a film that would justify the existence of Hollywood ... it would be Rio Bravo."